 Brandee is gifted in her ability to connect with both adolescents and adults, create therapeutic rapport and engage her clients in treatment.
 She is an expert in helping clients to recognize their strengths and reminding them of their positive attributes while working toward solution focused goals.
 Brandee feels truly blessed to be able to show up as a positive, caring presence that clients can count on as they reframe difficulties into opportunities.

-Brandee lives in the Swannanoa Valley with her husband and two children (ages 17 and 10).
+Brandee is a mother of two (ages 13yrs and 20yrs).
+She lives in Black Mountain, NC.
 In her free time, she enjoys hiking, yoga and spending time with friends.

 Haley Elder, Ph.D., Clinical Director

 …is a licensed clinical psychologist specializing in empirically-based cognitive and behavioral treatments for anxiety and mood disorders.

 She received her doctorate in Clinical Psychology from St. John’s University in Queens, New York and has worked in a variety of settings, including partial hospitalization programs, outpatient clinics, and a college counseling center.
 She completed her pre-doctoral internship at the Albert Ellis Institute in Manhattan where she gained expertise treating anxiety and depression in adults using Rational Emotive Behavior Therapy (REBT).

 Most recently, her interests have focused on the treatment of adults with obsessive-compulsive spectrum and other anxiety disorders at the Bio-Behavioral Institute in Long Island, New York, using cognitive-behavioral and exposure and response prevention (ERP) frameworks.

 Dr. Elder joined the staff of the CBT Center in 2014.